 So many questions and never quite enough answers, so let us help.
 Let’s take a walk through the different options and see if we can simplify what appears to be very confusing.
 To avoid getting bogged down in lots of detail we are going to discuss this topic in terms of two different types of printing:

 CONVENTIONAL PRINTING, the sort of thing that has been around for hundreds of years and involves plates and ink and a lot of mechanics.

 DIGITAL PRINTING, it’s been around for about 25 years on a commercial scale.
 Of which there are lots of types but all doing a similar thing with computer software and electronics.

-Anybody who tells you that their method of printing labels is the best, is a half-wit and an idiot and should be ignored.
+Anybody who tells you that their method of printing labels is the best, should be ignored.
 Your requirement for printed labels, will determine which technology to use as each customer, brand and label are different.

 Digitally Printed Labels